David-Golacis/IT-Support-Ticket-Analysis/README.md

 Insight: Lack of structured intake fields forces agents to repeatedly chase for critical details, extending resolution time.

+### Thematic Recurrence Analysis (Exploratory)

+To approximate recurring issues without customer identifiers, ticket subjects were vectorised using TF-IDF and compared via cosine similarity.
+Pairs of tickets with ≥ 0.85 similarity were considered “thematically recurrent.”
+The method reveals patterns of repeated issues (e.g., login errors, billing problems) rather than repeated customers.
+While this analysis does not track user-level repetition, it highlights common problem statements that could indicate systemic issues or documentation gaps.

 ## Recommendations

 ### Quick Wins (0–4 weeks)